Aircloak/aircloak/air/user_docs/source/includes/_monitoring.md

 # Monitoring

 The air component exposes a monitoring endpoint on port 8081.
-If you want to use it you will have to forward that port when starting your docker container.
+If you want to use it you will have to forward that port when starting your docker container (as explained in the installation guide).
 You will also need to generate an authentication token for an admin user by going to `/api_tokens` in the web application.

 After that the endpoint can be accessed at `http://air.endpoint:8081/?auth_token=<your auth token>`.